rdnfn/icai/README.md

   },
   "comparisons": [
     {
-      "id": "2fbb184f",
+      "id": "4b49a6e7",
-      "prompt": null,
+      "prompt": "Write a short story about a pet.", "response_a": {
-      "text_a": "In the heart of a bustling city, a sleek black cat named Shadow prowled the moonlit rooftops, her eyes gleaming with curiosity and mischief.
+        "text": "In the heart of a bustling city, a sleek black cat named Shadow prowled the moonlit rooftops, her eyes gleaming with curiosity and mischief.
 She discovered a hidden garden atop an old apartment building, where she danced under the stars, chasing fireflies that glowed like tiny lanterns.
-As dawn painted the sky in hues of orange and pink, Shadow found her way back home, carrying the secret of the garden in her heart.", "text_b": "Across the town, in a cozy neighborhood, a golden retriever named Buddy embarked on his daily adventure, tail wagging with uncontainable excitement.
+As dawn painted the sky in hues of orange and pink, Shadow found her way back home, carrying the secret of the garden in her heart.", "model": "Model X"
+      },
+      "response_b": {
+        "text": "Across the town, in a cozy neighborhood, a golden retriever named Buddy embarked on his daily adventure, tail wagging with uncontainable excitement.
 He found a lost toy under the bushes in the park, its colors faded and fabric worn, but to Buddy, it was a treasure untold.
-Returning home with his newfound prize, Buddy's joyful barks filled the air, reminding everyone in the house that happiness can be found in the simplest of things.", "annotations": {
+Returning home with his newfound prize, Buddy's joyful barks filled the air, reminding everyone in the house that happiness can be found in the simplest of things.", "model": "Model Y"
+      },
+      "annotations": {
         "d36860d4": {
-          "pref": "text_a"
+          "pref": "a"
         },
         "2f45a6d0": {
-          "pref": "text_a"
+          "pref": "a"
         },
         "435cef52": {
-          "pref": "text_a"
+          "pref": "a"
         }
       },
       "metadata": {
-        "index": "0",
+        "index": "0"
       }
     }
   ]